 |Fresh horned melon.
 Photo courtesy: Travis Rigel|

-Horned melon is native to the semiarid regions of South Africa; Botswana in the south to Nigeria in the central Africa.
-Nowadays, it is grown as far as New Zealand and Australia for the export market to USA and Europe.
+Horned melon is native to the semiarid regions of South Africa; Botswana in the south to Nigeria in central Africa.
+Nowadays, it is grown as far as New Zealand and Australia for the export market to the USA and Europe.

 Horned melon is a monoecious, climbing, annual herb.
-In its natural habitat, it climbs on any supports it comes across like trees, or shrubs.
+In its natural habitat, it climbs on any supports it comes across like trees or shrubs.

-It bears several attractive, oval to ellipsoid fruits, each measuring about 3 to 5 inches in length and 2 to 3 inches across, and has thick, shiny, variegated skin studded with many bumpy thorns all over their surface.
+It bears several attractive, oval to ellipsoid fruits, each measuring about 3 to 5 inches in length and 2 to 3 inches across, and has thick, shiny, variegated skin studded with many bumpy thorns all over the surface.

 |Kiwano fruits on a vine.
 Photo courtesy: Muséum de Toulouse|